kmcroft13/box-templates/README.md

 + Fix bug when changing dropdown items on "Copy" page (**_COMPLETE_**)

 ####MID TERM
++ Add code to clean up FolderQueue objects so that only the most recent one remains
 + Standardize colors (specifically the blues)

 ####LONG TERM